pbv-public/firestore-orm/README.md

 }
 ```

-However, if we try to read them we can't guarantee a consistent snapshot:
+However, if we try to read them individually from different transactions or
+without setting the consistent read option (the default) we can't guarantee a
+consistent snapshot.
 ```javascript
 const skierStats = await tx.get(SkierStats, resort)
 const liftStats = await tx.get(LiftStats, resort)